 The catch is that hardwoods are pricey, especially as a fuel.
 Most people, prefer to burn less costly wood like pine and fir.
 However, it’s a toss-up whether the savings are that significant.
 Softwoods burn more quickly.
 They contain sap that accelerates the buildup of gummy creosote.
 If you do not have your chimney cleaned regularly, you run a higher risk of chimney fires.

 Another factor that affects clean burning is the moisture in the wood.
-You should only burn wood that is well seasoned and as dry as possible.
+You should only burn wood that is well-seasoned and as dry as possible.
 Green or wet firewood smokes more and thus creates more buildup in your firebox and chimney.
 If you have no choice but to burn partially seasoned wood, plan to clean your fireplace frequently, even after every use.

 Of course, no matter what type of wood you are burning, your fireplace itself affects the amount of interior buildup.
 An old-fashioned, open fireplace does not burn as cleanly as an airtight fireplace insert.
 It does not burn fuel efficiently because it simply doesn’t burn very hot.

 In fact, an open fireplace is only 10 to 15 percent efficient.
 Just a fraction of each log produces heating for your home.
-Most of the hot air from flames goes up the chimney, along with smoke, carbon dioxide and particulates, leaving buildup of soot and creosote in its wake.
+Most of the hot air from flames goes up the chimney, along with smoke, carbon dioxide, and particulates, leaving a buildup of soot and creosote in its wake.

-In contrast, wood burning fireplace inserts are up to 85 percent efficient.
+In contrast, wood-burning fireplace inserts are up to 85 percent efficient.
 They draw oxygen for combustion from outdoors into a sealed fire chamber and then circulate the warmed air into your home.
 This type of appliance creates a hot fire that leaves very little residue for the chimney sweep.

 Fireplace Location Tips

-Wood burning fireplaces need a vent or flue to get rid of toxic combustion fumes like carbon dioxide.
+Wood-burning fireplaces need a vent or flue to get rid of toxic combustion fumes like carbon dioxide.
 Typically, that means they have to be along an exterior wall.
 Alternatively, a fireplace could vent straight up through the roof via a chimney.

 In fact, a straight shot from the fireplace to the outdoors helps prevent large amounts of creosote buildup in a chimney.
 If you vent a wood stove through a wall, the stovepipe must make a 90-degree turn from the stovetop to the wall behind it.
 More creosote collects in the elbow.